-(4 min read, two web seminars, one podcast and one downloadable document.
+(4 min read, two web seminars, one podcast, one video and one downloadable document.
 Allow extra time to browse through further links.)

 In this chapter, you will receive information about financing your studies, which is surely one of the most important topics on your mind at the moment.

 If you would like to dive into the topic, you can watch this recording of a web-seminar provided by the International Office at the University of Stuttgart.
 It is quite long and full of information – so make yourself a cup of coffee or tea, have whatever device you are taking notes on ready and find out all about how to finance your studies:

 Various departments at the University of Stuttgart offer web-seminars or workshops on how to finance your studies as well.
 You can stay up to date by checking the “News and events for students” section on the university's website on a regular basis or by following the IO on social media.

 Working while studying